dnizzolo/ski/README.md

 * `combinator-arity` - return the number of "arguments" a combinator takes.
 * `make-combinator-variable` - make a variable for combinatory logic.
-* `combinator-application-p` - check if an object is an application of combinatory logic.
+* `combinator-application-p` - check if an object is an application in combinatory logic.
 * `define-combinator` - define a combinator.
 * `get-combinator` - get the combinator object associated with a